Mail order - your right to cancel

-One of the most important implications of the distance selling regulations is a cooling off period of 7 days during which you have the right to cancel.
-The supplier must provide you with details of your cancellation rights, any duty to return the goods should you cancel, and whether you will have to pay for this.
-You must provide notice of cancellation in writing and it must be posted to, left at, faxed or emailed to the business address of the supplier, and you must ensure this is done no later than 8 working days after receipt of goods.
-However, if the supplier did not supply written confirmation of your order before it was delivered, as they should have done, then your cancellation period will be extended by a further three months.
+You must provide notice of cancellation in writing and it must be posted to, left at, faxed or emailed to the business address of the supplier, and you must ensure this is sent no later than seven working days after receipt of goods.
+Ensure you keep proof of your cancellation notice in case of dispute.
 The supplier must then reimburse you within 30 days without charge (unless you have been expressly informed that you will be liable for a charge) and if you have any related credit agreements, these will also be cancelled.
+For more information about, returns and charges.

 Does the right to cancel apply for all goods bought by mail order?